 Behind Fair Pley are Stephen Wright and Jim Lister.
 They both seem so laid back they’re almost horizontal – no doubt developed over years of coping with show business divas – but they and their company are strongly principled.
-Fair Pley is “defiantly ethical” and it works with a broad range of partner organisations including Scottish Prison Service (SPS), The Co-operative, housing associations, tertiary education institutions, Trade Unions and a range of third sector organisations, national charities and voluntary organisations, as well as commercial partners.
+Fair Pley is ‘defiantly ethical’ and works with a broad range of partner organisations including Scottish Prison Service (SPS), The Co-operative, housing associations, tertiary education institutions, Trade Unions and a range of third sector organisations, national charities and Fair Pley logovoluntary organisations, as well as commercial partners.
 Fair Pley develops employment and training opportunities for young people in a variety of arts-based settings.

 Fair Pley is always up to something good, so check out their Facebook page for all the info on their latest shows!